Warbo/chriswarbo-net/unfinished/env_vars.md

 ### A Word on Mutation ###

-Environment variables *are* mutable, and mutating an environment variable acts differently to mutating a dynamic variable.
+Some languages don't allow environment variables to be mutated, e.g. Scala's `sys.env` is an immutable map (although the JVM has other ways to read and write the environment).
+Many languages *do* permit mutation, and it acts differently to mutating a dynamic variable (as far as subprocesses are concerned).

 Dynamic variables are found by looking further and further up the call stack for a binding, so any mutations made to such a binding will be visible to everything below that binding's stack frame; even after the code performing the mutation (a function/procedure/etc.) has long since finished and had its own stack frame of bindings discarded.

 On the other hand, since environment variables are *copied* from parent to child at each new scope (process), mutations are only made to that process's *own